Ranj8521Kumar/calculator/README.md

-Ranjan,s calculator made using html, css and java.
+Ranjan,s calculator made using html, css and javaScript.